0n0w1c/BigPinkEraser/readme.md

 A tool to remove entities from a selected area, including invisible entities.

 The Big Pink Eraser is primarily designed for cleaning up invisible entities caused by bugs or deactivated mods.
-However, it is equally effective at deleting other unwanted entities and items (ignores placed tiles).
+However, it is equally effective at deleting other unwanted entities and items.

 ### Selection Modes